Depending on your situation, your account can be placed into a partial or full suspension.

 - Officers of the Public Health Service on duty with the Army or the Navy

-- Monthly recurring charges: While on a military suspend, there are no monthly recurring charges, taxes, or suspend fees; however, if any features or plans share monthly recurring charges between a suspended line and an active line, you'll see normal monthly recurring charges.
+- Monthly recurring charges: While on a military suspend, there are no monthly recurring charges, taxes, or suspend fees unless a feature or plan shares monthly recurring charges between a suspended line and an active line.
 Any recurring charges will still need to be paid each month by the due date.

-- Equipment Installment Plan (EIP): If you have an EIP, monthly installment amounts continue to be charged and must be paid each month by the due date during a military suspension, regardless of whether your monthly recurring charges are suspended.
+- Equipment Installment Plan (EIP): If you have an EIP, monthly installment amounts continue to be charged and must be paid each month by the due date.

-For example: Say you have an account with three lines on the individual Simple Choice rate plan.
+- For example: Say you have an account with three lines.
 You decide to temporarily suspend two of those lines.
 The two suspended lines are billed $10 per month, while the third non-suspended line is billed to the account for the full monthly charges, including any data and other features.

 Anytime your account is past due, your service may be partially suspended.
 If the balance on your account remains unpaid, a full suspension may occur.
 A $20 account restoration fee will be charged per line plus taxes, billed to your account at time of restoration, if your account is partially or fully suspended.